Coppabella Blacksmith Shop: Description

 Coppabella is located on McGuinnity's Gap Road and Coppabella Road, Rosewood, approximately 50 km east of Holbrook near Tumbarumba in the Snowy Mountains.
 The site consists of a blacksmith workshop, stable and family burial plot at Coppabella Station.

 The blacksmith's workshop is a rectangular, timber structure.
 The walls are constructed of split slabs, let into the top plate and rest between battens fixed by wire drawn nails on the bottom plate.
 All the original plates are axe dressed.
 The top plates are fixed by iron spikes to a series of axe dressed perimeter posts set in the ground.
 The roof is corrugated galvanised iron, attached to the original stringy bark sapling farm.
 The gable ends are hand split weatherboards the floor is earth throughout.
 The brick chimney extends through the roof.

 The sulky horses were shod in the main room while the draft horses, weather permitting, were shod in the yard which separates the blacksmith's from the stables.
 Water was piped from a reservoir sited on the hill to the west of the blacksmiths.
 The water ran into a wooden keg which was then carried to the blacksmiths shop.

 Inside rough work benches are installed along the accessible walls and the forge itself stands close to the north wall.
 There is a large bellows labelled "JOHN C. ONIONS, BRADFORD STREET, BIRMINGHAM, PATENTEE NO. 26855."
 The bellows is complete with its water jacket around the nozzle.
-The forge area as a whole is very complete with layers of wheels, horseshoes and ferrriers' tools, representing perhaps a century of accumulation.
+The forge area as a whole is very complete with layers of wheels, horseshoes and farriers' tools, representing perhaps a century of accumulation.
 The tools are outstanding in terms of their authenticity and variety some being hand made, displaying a good standard of the Smith's art.

 The Stables, originally a weatherboard structure has been partially reclad with galvanised iron sheeting.
 It is timber framed with an impressive central aisle of timber posts.
 The aisle is flagged with stone and lined with half height doors, swung on forged strap hinges.
 The stalls are separated by vertical slab partitions.
 The ceiling and corresponding floor of the hayloft, is bark, supported on poles.

 To the north-east of the blacksmithy and stable is the Robinson family plot.
 There are three graves with two remaining headstones made from local granite enclosed by a railed fence and shaded by elm trees.
 The graves belong to James Robinson who died in 1878 and James Dawling Robinson who died in 1868.
 Adjacent to the graves are a number of exotic trees which were planted along the original driveway to the property.